What to do with your pet when selling your home?

 Besides odors make sure the entire home both inside and out is clean of anything else that says “Pet/s live here”.
 Remove cat litters or at minimum clean them thoroughly every day before departing to work so you are ready in advance for a showing.
 No one wants to smell or view piles of poop in a box crammed in some corner of the bathroom or laundry room or step in anything unpleasant in the yard.

-Repair or replace yellow lawn spots and any other damage done to doors, fences, trims, furniture or elsewhere from chewing or scratching.
-Have all carpets, floors, furniture and window coverings professionally cleaned.
+Repair or replace yellow lawn spots and any other damage done to carpeting, doors, fences, trims, furniture or elsewhere from chewing or scratching.
+Have all carpets, floors, furniture and window coverings professionally cleaned and if there are stains from pets, fix them.
 All of these items retain odors and a can of room deodorizer, despite advertising claims will not cover unpleasant odors for more than a few moments.
 Spraying a room with a flowery scent just before departing or opening all the windows will not fool a savvy buyer for very long.
 As a matter of fact you will only end up drawing more attention to the very odors you think you are trying to eliminate.
 Most people also find strong perfumed aromas equally as offensive or distasteful as odors and smells and this will raise a red flag as to an attempt to hide something even more unpleasant; not to mention risking a possible buyer having a sneezing attack or even more serious allergic reaction to the chemical based sweet smelling products.

 Part of staging a home properly is to remove as many personal photos or images to give the buyers the ability to envision the house as their own.
 This should include photos of your pets and goes without saying (you would think) do not use any photos in marketing material that display your pet.
 Although your pets are precious and many pet lovers love to show off their pets at any opportunity; they do not belong in the marketing materials of your home.
 You have to remember you are presenting a home for sale; you do not want to advertise your pets along with it.
 Potential buyers who own pets or are planning to add one to their family will ask the appropriate questions of their realtor regarding any concerns for their pets; such as: “Is the neighborhood pet friendly or are there dog parks nearby”, etc.